PawanRajwar/GUI_Calculator/README.md

 - Users can review their recent calculations without having to re-enter expressions.

 - This feature is implemented using a list box widget that displays the history within the main application window.

+### 4. Special Buttons:
+- Clear Button (Red): Clears the entire expression.

+- Delete Button: Removes the last character of the current expression, allowing for easy corrections.

+-